neatorobito/Perimeter/docs/getting-started.md

 The name, UID, latitude, and longitude fields are self explanatory.
 For the other fields:

-* `payload`: A extra field that will be delivered back to you when a `FenceEvent` is  triggered.
+* `payload`: A extra field containing `String` data that you can use.
+It will be delivered back to you when a `FenceEvent` is triggered.
 * `radius`: The radius of the circular region to be monitored in meters.
 Across iOS and Android the minimum is 100m.
 * `monitor`: Specify the `TransitionType` that will trigger a `FenceEvent`.